irvinecodingclub/irvinecodingclub.github.io/_courses/2025s/intro-to-ai.md

 # Who Is This Course For?

 This course is best suited for 5th-10th grade students.
-It is targeted towards students with at least beginner-level coding profieincy.
+It is targeted towards students with at least beginner-level coding proficiency.
 See course prerequisites for more information.

 ### Course Prerequisites